 Your taxable income is greater than the lower threshold amount but you were the sole carer of one or more dependent children

-Full and half exemptions are available for blind pensioners, those on a Centrelink sickness allowance, and people who are entitled to full free medical treatment for all conditions under Defence Force arrangements or a Veterans' Affairs Repatriation Health Card (Gold Card).
-The requirements you must meet to qualify for this exemption vary depending on whether you are married or single, and whether you have any dependents.
+Full and half exemptions are available for blind pensioners, those on a Centrelink sickness allowance, and anyone wiht full free medical treatment under Defense Force arrangements or a Veterans' Affairs Repatriation Health Card (Gold Card).
+The requirements to qualify for these exemptions will depend on your marital status and whether you have any dependents or not.

 How to claim Medicare Levy exemption